 After you and your foe finish combat actions, before the next round of combat begins, you have the option to retreat.
+You cannot retreat from a villain.
 To retreat, roll 1 terrain die.
 You may spend that die to move, if able.
 If you move out of the hex you are fighting in, combat ends and the enemy is discarded.
 If you do not or cannot move out of the hex, then the retreat fails and a new round of combat begins.